-Network connect is needed for downloading software from the UW network or connecting to a UW storage location.
-It requires a small program to be installed on the user’s computer and then allows the remote computer to connect directly to and use resources on the UW network.
-Since this connection allows access to the UW network, it is important to make sure the remote computer does not have viruses that could be spread to the UW network.
-Remote computers connecting with Network Connect are automatically checked for an active firewall, up to date patches and antivirus.
+Network Connect is needed for downloading software from the UW network or connecting to a UW storage location.
+It requires the installation of a small software utility onto the user's computer which allows the remote computer to connect directly to and use resources on the UW network.
+Because this connection allows access to the UW network, it is important to make sure the remote computer does not have viruses that could be spread to the UW network.
+Remote computers connecting with Network Connect are automatically checked for an active firewall, up-to-date patches and antivirus software.

 To install Network Connect, log into WyoSecure (https://wyosecure.uwyo.edu) and click the Start button next to the Network Connect client application session.
 This will install the program, which can then be launched by opening the Network Connect application listed under Juniper Networks.

 WyoSecure will timeout after 2 hours of inactivity or 12 hours of login time.
 The remaining session time will appear in the toolbar after logging in.